 NEW GOALIE CUSTOMIZER: Your Gear, Your Style, Your Design!
 DESIGN NOW >>

 Street hockey goals are often made with an eye toward portability, collapsing or folding for easy transport.
-They’re made to withstand the forces generated by street hockey balls or pucks—typically much less force than an ice hockey puck.
+They’re made to withstand the forces generated by street hockey balls or street pucks—typically much less force than an ice hockey puck.

 Pond hockey goals are built low to keep pucks low.
 When the puck stays down, there’s no taking a puck to the face, and everyone spends less time on puck hunts—ponds tend not to have boards.
 And since a game of pond hockey doesn’t typically include goalies, the small goal itself encourages sharpshooting accuracy.
 Use pond hockey goals anywhere you want to aim at a small target or keep the play low: ponds, basements, or yard rinks, for example.